tommysulko/GameAbility2022/README.md

 https://github.com/tommysulko/GameAbility2022/blob/main/Textures

-For each level he decided to use a different anft to decorate the ball
+For each level we decided to use a different NFT to decorate the ball

 Examples: